A Shock to the System (1990 film): Difference from the novel

 The movie plot differs somewhat from the novel.
 In the novel, Graham Marshall kills the panhandler by clobbering him to death with an umbrella and throwing his body off a bridge into a river below.
 Then when he tries to kill his wife Leslie, he begins with a failed attempt involving him awkwardly buying some poison from a garden centre after acting very suspicious and lacing a sherry bottle that Leslie drinks constantly from with it so she will drink it and die.
 However, it turns the sherry blue and it smells terrible and he knows there's no way she would ever drink it, so he abandons the idea and stashes the bottle in his shed.
 Then he kills Leslie the same way as the movie and kills his boss Bob Benham the same way as the movie (even though his brown-nosing subordinate Henry Park survives the explosion with only some scars on his face and then proceeds to brown-nose Graham once he gets the promotion).
 His missing lighter gets resolved differently by his old boss George Brewster getting it since the car was rented in his name.
 He gives it back to Graham without realizing how damning it could have been to the police and Graham silences him by pushing him in front of a subway train to make sure he never talks to anyone else about it.

 Both the novel and movie end with Graham getting away with all of his killings.
 However, the novel then throws a final twist of irony at the end.
 There's a subplot featuring his mother-in-law, who is certain that Graham killed her daughter Leslie and is persistently trying to prove it.
 After Graham taunts her with the knowledge that he will never be prosecuted for it, he returns home from work one day to find Lt Laker preparing to arrest him.
 It turns out his mother-in-law found the poison laced sherry bottle in his shed and she drank it and made a big show in front of his neighbors about how he tricked her into drinking it before dropping dead in front of everybody.
-That combined with the garden centre employee testifying about how awkward he acted when he bought the poison and a scorned Stella Anderson falsely testifying about the time Graham left his home, it looks very bad for Graham.
-After getting away with 4 murders, he is about to be arrested for a murder he did not commit.
+That combined with the garden centre employee testifying about how awkward he was when he bought the poison and a scorned Stella Anderson falsely testifying about the time Graham left his home, it looks very bad for Graham.
+After getting away with four murders, he is about to be arrested for a murder he did not commit.